madihg/journey-maps/README.md

   //this section will have one or more event listeners that line up with various things that can happen on the client side (like sending a message in a chat app)
 	socket.on('myEvent', myEventHandler);
 	function myEventHandler(data){
     //what you do in response to the event goes here
-    //often you'll want one of the four events listed below }
+    //often you'll want one of the four 'emit' events listed below socket.broadcast.emit('myServerEvent', data);

+	}
 }
 ```